zeamador/lattice-recipes/docs/requirements/process.md

 ### Usability of Recipe Upload Form

 Because of the way our recipe combination algorithm will work, we need a fair bit of “metadata” about the recipes in the app.
-Because recipe upload is user-facing, this means users are required to do extra work and deal with a relatively complex interface when inputting recipes.
+Because recipe addition is user-facing, this means users are required to do extra work and deal with a relatively complex interface when inputting recipes.
 It is possible that our input form will be too complicated for end users, which could result in them making mistakes when inputting recipes, or result in them simply not wanting to use the application.
 Based on our early customer feedback, this has a low likelihood of occurring.
 However, the impact of it occurring would be very high - our product would surely fail if our users could not use (or were not willing to use) this crucial feature of our application.
 We have already taken steps to make sure this will not happen, by making mock UI’s of the input form and testing it on our customers, and we are fairly confident that we will be able to come up with a useable design considering Isaac, our TA customer, told us he thought our input form made sense and would not be unreasonably difficult to use.

 ### Clarity of Meal Schedules